LENS: A Learnable Evaluation Metric for Text Simplification: Acknowledgments

 \section{Acknowledgments}

-We thank Alex Soong, Elizabeth Liu, Govind Ramesh, Marcus Ma, Rachel Choi, Vishnesh Jayanthi Ramanathan, Anton Lavrouk, Ayush Panda, Kelly Smith, and Vinayak Athavale for their help on annotations and human evaluation.
-This research is supported in part by the NSF awards IIS-2144493 and IIS-2112633, ODNI and IARPA via the BETTER program (contract 19051600004).
+We thank Nghia T. Le, Tarek Naous, Yang Chen, and Chao Jiang as well as three anonymous reviewers for their helpful feedback.
+Our appreciation also extends to Colin Cherry and Alon Lavie for their valuable comments.
+We additionally thank Marcus Ma, Rachel Choi, Vishnesh J. Ramanathan, Elizabeth Liu, Alex Soong, Govind Ramesh, Ayush Panda, Anton Lavrouk, Vinayak Athavale, and Kelly Smith for their help with human evaluation.
+This research is supported in part by the NSF awards IIS-2144493 and IIS-2112633, ODNI and IARPA via the BETTER program (contract 2019-19051600004) and the HIATUS program (contract 2022-22072200004).
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.